godunno/dunno-front-end/README.md

 forget that you're linking to the HTML, not the Slim!

-For example, let's say you've put your piece of code on the path `src/templates/pizzas/pepperoni.slim` and you and to link to it.
+For example, let's say you've put your piece of code on the path `src/templates/pizzas/pepperoni.slim` and you want a link to it.
 Do as I say, and pay attention to the `href`:

 ```slim